 6. Sethu Bandhasana (Bridge Pose)

 Benefits: Sethu Bandhasana stretches your neck and chest and strengthens your back.
-It reduces stress, improves digestion, and relieves headache and backache.
+It results in improved digestion, reduced stress, and relieves headache and backache.
 It energizes tired legs and acts as a balm for hypertension.
 The pose reduces insomnia, calms your nerves, and fights mild depression.
+Make sure, however, that you do not overuse your lumbar during the lift into the posture for reduced risk of injury.

 To know more about the pose, click here: Sethu Bandhasana